codecat555/talon-personalization/README.md

 Talon *Lists* are also important targets for customization, with the alphabet being the canonical example.
 The alphabet is commonly the first thing one learns when starting with Talon and, consequently, the first thing people want to personalize.

 However, Talon *lists* are defined in Python files and that makes them less accessible for many people.
-At a minimum, you need to know that [Talon lists](https://talonvoice.com/docs/index.html#talon.Context.lists) are not [Python lists](https://pythongeeks.org/python-lists/).
-Well, then can be (sort of), but they are actually [Python dicts (dictionaries)](https://talonvoice.com/docs/index.html#talon.Context.lists).
+At a minimum, you need to understand that [Talon lists](https://talonvoice.com/docs/index.html#talon.Context.lists) are not [Python lists](https://pythongeeks.org/python-lists/).
+Well, then can be (sort of), but they are actually defined as [Python dicts (dictionaries)](https://talonvoice.com/docs/index.html#talon.Context.lists).
 There are other considerations when modifying Talon *lists* that are discussed in more detail below.

 Customizing other Talon objects, such as *actions* and *captures*, require an understanding of Python programming and a deeper knowledge of how Talon works.
 While those sorts of changes could conceivably be managed via configuration files such as those used by this module, I think in the end it would be overly complicated, would still require programming knowledge and wouldn't really make much sense.